learn-co-students/mock-module-1-code-challengehouston-web-062419-mock-module-1-code-challenge-021819-1561990907/README.md

 - `Book.all`
 should return all of the books
 - `Book#authors`
-should return the author instance who wrote this book
+should return the author instances who wrote this book
 - `Book#title`
 should return the title of the book
 - `Book#word_count`